Alaskan Tigers Book Nine

 “We’ll do what we have to in D.C.,” Theodore said.
 “Then we’ll take this to Jinx and Summer in West Virginia.
 After that, you’ll have the rest of the plane to yourself.
-Well, unless we find that tigress ourselves.”
+Well, unless we find the tigress ourselves.”

 “There’s no unless.
 We’ll find her and get her somewhere safe.”
 More turbulence rocked the plane, sending Styx two steps to the right before he was able to gain control.
 “Less chit-chat and more flying,” he bitched through gritted teeth.

 He tried to turn his attention back to the maps before him, but it was no use.
 There was nothing new on them, no clue as to where the tigress would have gone.
 Maps didn’t tell him where he’d go if he were in her shoes.
 Only being there, getting into her mindset, would do that.
 He had spent many years tracking down shifters, years he’d rather not remember.
 He’d do it again, but this time for a good cause.
 There would be no blood or death, at least he hoped not, and if there were, then it wouldn’t be him causing it.